pyinfra-dev/pyinfra/docs/index.rst

 pyinfra
 =======

-pyinfra automates service deployment.
-It does this by diffing the state of the server with the state defined in the deploy script.
-Deploys are asyncronous and highly performant.
-The inventory & deploy are managed with pure Python, allowing for near-infinite extendability.
+pyinfra manages the state of one or more servers.
+It can be used for app/service deployment, config management and ad-hoc command execution.
+Deploys are asynchronous, highly performant and can target thousands of hosts in parallel.
+The inventory of servers and deploy state are written in Python, allowing for near-infinite extendability.

 pyinfra targets POSIX compatability and is currently tested against Ubuntu, Debian, CentOS, Fedora & OpenBSD.